How Much Money Does The Catholic Church Have?

 However, above all, the main purpose of the church is the profound consideration of souls.
 Charity and art are things that emerge from this focal mission.
 This involves 3 primary things:

-- Sacraments
+• Sacraments

 Churches are constructed and decorated so that they are appropriate and reasonable houses of worship for God.
 The priests are trained for the ministry, which takes about seven years.
 Moreover, the donations are used for construction, to pay the staff, and provide funds for schools, colleges, universities, theological schools, parish libraries, and catechesis programs.
 Of the time, religious orders are self-supporting, running small, independent companies to finance their lives of prayer, fasting, and study.
 Others rely upon donations.

 The Catholic Church is additionally a large enough umbrella that it is quite easy to state that there is a great deal of cash in this institution, even when churches are being shut down for not having assets.
-With regard to finances, the church is not a single institution (in spirit, it is, but not physically).
+Concerning finances, the church is not a single institution (in spirit, it is, but not physically).
 Every parish has separate funds, every diocese has separate funds, every religious order has separate funds, and every charity has separate accounts.
 Some are scarcely getting by; others are not getting by, while still, some have plenty.

 List Of Properties Owned By The Vatican?